 The name of the organization shall be the Hillsdale Neighborhood Association (HNA).

 The HNA is organized to provide a balanced and open process by which all Members of the neighborhood can involve themselves in the affairs of the community in a courteous and respectful manner by sharing information and ideas and organizing for the betterment of the community.

 This corporation shall be organized and operated exclusively for charitable, scientific, literary, and educational purposes.
 Subject to the limitations stated in the Articles of Incorporation, the purposes of this corporation shall be to engage in any lawful activities, none of which are for profit, for which corporations may be organized under chapter 65 of the Oregon Revised Statutes or its equivalent future statutory language and Section 501(C)(3) of the federal Internal Revenue Code or its equivalent future statutory language.

 Article II Members and Membership

-Membership in HNA shall be open to any person having attained the age of sixteen (16) who lives in, or owns real property in, or attends school in, or is employed by or holds a business license for a business located within the boundaries of HNA as described in these bylaws.
-The foregoing persons may become a Member by attesting to one or more of the foregoing qualifications and attending and registering his/her consent to Membership at two HNA meetings within the preceding 24 month period, and shall remain a Member so long as so qualified.
-Additionally, residents of other Portland neighborhoods may become Members of HNA by requesting and receiving written approval of the Board of Directors, the determination of which is vested solely within the discretion of the Board , and if so approved may remain a Member so long as the meeting requirement is satisfied.
+(1) Membership in HNA shall be open to any person having attained the age of sixteen (16) who lives in, or owns real property in, or attends school in, or is employed by or holds a business license for a business located within the boundaries of HNA as described in these bylaws.
+Others may become eligible for membership by requesting and receiving written approval of the Board of Directors.

 (b) Powers of the Membership